tobilg/docker-zookeeper/README.md

         -p 3888:3888 \
         tobilg/zookeeper

-If you want to dynmically configure a cluster, the image can be run with
+If you want to dynmically configure a cluster, the image can be run with (Debian/Ubuntu-based hosts)

     $ docker run -d \
         --name zookeeper \